solarite1797/random-quote-machine/README.md

   quote: "Hello, World!"
 ```

-Then submit a pull request and a reviewer will review and merge, your quote will then be available
+Then submit a pull request and a reviewer will review and merge your request; your quote will then be available
 in a minute!

 ## Using the API